-- The following records in the possession of the office of management and budget or a public entity are privileged and exempt and are not subject to section 44-04-18 or section 6 of article XI of the Constitution of North Dakota: - Records containing information relating to that portion of the funds or liability reserves of the risk management fund established for the purpose of satisfying a specific pending or reasonably predictable claim against the state or a state employee; and - b.
-Incident reports, investigation reports, or other risk management fund records of a pending or reasonably predictable claim against the state or a state employee. - 2.
-The office of management and budget shall make available for public disclosure records identified in subsection 1 when disclosure of the record will not prejudice any outstanding claim or reasonably predictable claim against the state or a state employee, all civil litigation or adversarial administrative proceedings, including the exhaustion of all appellate remedies, have been completed, and, in the case of reasonably predictable claims, the applicable statute of limitations has expired. - 32-12.2-12.
-State agency loss control committee records and meetings privileged and exempt from open records and open meetings law.
-The portions of the records and meetings of any state agency loss control committee dealing with confidential records are not public records or public meetings subject to sections 44-04-18 and 44-04-19 and sections 5 and 6 of article XI of the Constitution of North Dakota.
-Those records and meetings of the committee are privileged and are not subject to subpoena or discovery or introduction into evidence in any civil action.
+The records of any state agency loss control committee addressing any pending or reasonably predictable claim are exempt from section 44-04-18 and are not open records under section 6 of article XI of the Constitution of North Dakota unless the director of the office of management and budget determines disclosure will not prejudice any pending or reasonably predictable claim and the meetings of any loss control committee of a governing body are not public meetings subject to section 44-04-19 and section 5 of article XI of the Constitution of North Dakota.
+The records and communications at meetings of the committee regarding any pending or reasonably predictable claim are privileged and are not subject to subpoena or discovery or introduction into evidence in any civil action.
 The records of the committee include all information, data, reports, or records created by or made available to the committee.
 Any information, data, report, or record otherwise available from original sources is not confidential or immune from discovery or use in any civil action merely because it was presented or considered during the proceedings of the committee.
 A person who testified before the committee or who is a member of the committee may testify as to matters within that person's knowledge but may not be asked about the records of, the testimony before, or the discussions of the committee.
-This section does not relieve any person of any liability incurred as a result of actions reviewed by the committee. - 32-12.2-13.
+This section does not relieve any person of any liability incurred as a result of actions reviewed by the committee.

+32-12.2-13.
 Contract between the state and a political subdivision.

-A contract between the state and a political subdivision may not contain a provision that requires one party to assume the liability of the other or the liability of a third party or to bear the costs of defense of actions against the other or against a third party. - 32-12.2-14.
-Risk management motor vehicle accident review board Powers Records Meetings.
-The director of the office of management and budget shall establish a risk management motor vehicle accident review board to review any accident involving a motor vehicle owned or leased by the state and operated by a state employee.
+A contract between the state and a political subdivision may not contain a provision that requires one party to assume the liability of the other or the liability of a third party or to bear the costs of defense of actions against the other or against a third party.

+32-12.2-14.
+Risk management motor vehicle accident review board - Powers - Records - Meetings.

+The director of the office of management and budget shall establish a risk management motor vehicle accident review board to review any accident involving a motor vehicle owned or leased by the state and operated by a state employee that results in bodily injury or significant property damage.
 The board is composed of the director of the department of transportation, or the director's designee, who shall serve as chairman of the board; the director of the office of management and budget, or the director's designee; the superintendent of the highway patrol or the superintendent's designee; and two state employees selected by the other board members to serve two-year terms.

-The risk management motor vehicle accident review board shall review accidents involving state-owned or state-leased vehicles operated by state employees in order to improve traffic safety and driver training and to reduce the number of traffic accidents.
+The risk management motor vehicle accident review board shall review accidents involving state-owned or state-leased vehicles operated by state employees that result in bodily injury or significant property damage in order to improve traffic safety and driver training and to reduce the number of traffic accidents.
 The board shall adopt rules concerning receiving accident reports, holding meetings, receiving verbal or written information, making recommendations, communicating with state agencies and employees, and informing state agencies of its recommendations.
 Three members of the board constitute a quorum and an affirmative vote of at least three board members is required for the board to take action and make a recommendation.